Skip to Main Content

 • May be difficult to qualify: If you have bad credit, you may struggle to qualify for a debt consolidation loan.
 And if you do qualify, you may have less-favorable interest rates.

-• Loan fees: Debt consolidation loans often require an upfront origination fee, late fees, and even prepayment penalties when you pay your loan off early.
-These fees can amount to hundreds or thousands of dollars, depending on the size of your loan.
+• Loan fees: Debt consolidation loans for bad credit often require an upfront origination fee.
+These fees can amount to hundreds or thousands of dollars, depending on the size of your loan, and are deducted upfront — meaning you'd receive less than the amount you applied to borrow.

-• Can put assets at risk: If you have difficulty getting an unsecured personal loan and instead apply for a secured loan, you put certain assets at risk.
+• Secured loans risk assets: If you have difficulty getting an unsecured personal loan and instead apply for a secured loan, you put your collateral at risk.
 If you fail to repay your loan, the lender can take whatever asset you used as collateral.

 How to apply for a debt consolidation loan